Best Meeting Time: Mumbai to Sydney

 Tips for Scheduling Across Mumbai and Sydney

-- When Sydney shifts to AEDT in October, recalculate your recurring Mumbai meetings: the gap widens to 5.5 hours.
+- Sydney shifts to AEDT in early October, widening the Mumbai gap from 4.5 to 5.5 hours; update recurring calendar invites before that Sunday.

 Public Holidays and Working Weeks